andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-28-gelfands-algebra-chunk-3-converting-problems-to-algebraic-expressions.md

 ## Different Again - Proof Part Two

-Now let's now head over to the second half of the proof; proving a negative number multiplyed by another negative number gives a positive number.
+{% newthought "Now let's now head over" %} to the second half of the proof; proving a negative number multiplyed by another negative number gives a positive number.
 Conceptually that's a harder leap, so is this aspect of the proof harder too?

 Again, Gelfand seems to start at a semi-arbitrary point (or so it felt to me).
 Can we look again at the point he enacts the [Distributive Law](https://andrewharmellaw.github.io/2016/11/23/gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws) for another clue?: